jaysen/txt/index.md

 -----

-More [about PublicTxt](wiki/Projects/PublicTxt/PublicTxt.md), and its [GitHub repo](https://github.com/publictxt/publictext) See also notes on [Bliki Sites](bliki.md) - blog and wiki hybrids contained in public-text repos.
+More [about PublicTxt](wiki/Projects/PublicTxt/PublicTxt.md), and its [GitHub repo](https://github.com/publictxt/publictext) See also notes on [bliki](wiki/bliki.md) - blog and wiki hybrids contained in public-text repos.